Feelin' Folksy – Hank Mobley

 -- Drums

-See the next album cover for Don Sickler's quintet or sextet arrangement.
+See the next album cover for Don Sickler's quintet or sextet arrangements.

 What's available:

-The lead sheets used as first parts for Sextet
+The lead sheets are used as parts for Hank's original Sextet (melody in octaves)

 -- C treble clef